aliyun/alibabacloud-ack-mcp-server/DESIGN.md

 mcp = FastMCP(
     'ack-cluster-management-mcp-server',
     instructions=f"""
-# Amazon Nova Canvas Image Generation
+# Aliyun TongYiWanXiang Image Generation

-This MCP server provides tools for generating images using Amazon Nova Canvas through Amazon Bedrock.
+This MCP server provides tools for generating images using Aliyun TongYiWanXiang through Aliyun DashScope.

 ## Available Tools

 ### generate_image
-Generate an image from a text prompt using Amazon Nova Canvas.
+Generate an image from a text prompt using Aliyun TongYiWanXiang.

 ### generate_image_with_colors
-Generate an image from a text prompt and color palette using Amazon Nova Canvas.
+Generate an image from a text prompt and color palette using Aliyun TongYiWanXiang.

 ## Prompt Best Practices